xubing/RNReduxDemo/README.md

 # RNReduxDemo
-###This is a Demo use React Native and Redux Demo.
+###This is a demo  how to use React Native and Redux Demo.
 ###It is a simple application to calculate.

 ---